Lisa-pa/SAMAE/README.rst

                 - colors variable (list of colors for the visualization);
         then run the file !

-* How to automatically analyze a panoramic image?
+* How to automatically analyze a panoramic image ?

 ::

         >>>import aponeurosesdetection.autoP as autoP
         >>>dict_results = autoP.panoprocessing(path_to_image, path_to_txtfile)

-* How to automatically analyze a simple image?
+* How to automatically analyze a simple image ?

 ::